Skip to the main content

 Master List

-Section II: Supplier Product-Specific Service Requirements focuses on intake and assessment, delivery and set-up, patient or caregiver training and instruction, and follow-up.
+Section II: Supplier Product-Specific Service Requirements focuses on intake and assessment, delivery and setup, patient or caregiver training and instruction, and follow-up.

-Appendices describe specific DMEPOS items and services requirements:
+Appendixes describe specific DMEPOS items and services requirements:

 Want More Information?